syricano/bel-sy/README.md

 ### Credits

-- To  valeria_aksakova</a> on Freepik the background image was from freepik with her ownerwship of the image.
 - To Fontawsem, the social media footer icons were taken from there.
 - to actual bel'sy restaurant , the images were taken from their facebook page.